 Experience Trengwainton Garden as it bursts into blossom.
 Mid-February and March are wonderful months to visit, as this is when the garden reopens after winter and the magnolias and award-winning rhododendrons are in full bloom.
 With 25 acres to explore, plus areas dedicated to quiet contemplation, it’s an inspiring place to say hello to spring.
 Find out more here.

 Experience Cornish mining history in the real world, where engine houses stand tall against a backdrop of the vast Atlantic Ocean.
-The Tin Coast walk follows seven miles of rugged coastline in West Penwith, which has been designated a World Heritage Site.
-On the walk, you can explore three National Trust sites: Botallack, Cape Cornwall and Levant Mine.
+This walk follows three miles of rugged coastline in West Penwith, which has been designated a World Heritage Site.
+On the walk, you can explore three mining sites: Botallack, Geevor and Levant Mine.
 Find out more here.